Ecotourism in the United States: Environment and wildlife

 The Midwestern United States is central and located inland.
 The area was once covered in glaciers.
 It is varied in geography and environment, from the Appalachian Mountains to the Great Lakes and the Great Plains, farther west.
+The region has long, snowy, and at times bitter cold winters, and warm to hot summers.
 The Great Lakes states (Indiana, Illinois, Michigan, Minnesota, Ohio, and Wisconsin) form a large drainage basin that feed into the lakes.
 The Great Plains states (Iowa, Kansas, Missouri, Nebraska, North Dakota, and South Dakota) are mainly prairies.
 Much of the land is used for farming.
 Forest zones in the region are a mix of pine trees, yellow birches, sugar maples, and American beech trees.
 The oak-hickory forests fade into prairie, but trees are still found near water sources.
 Soil is extremely varied, including peat, clay, silt, and sand.
 Many of the birds such as ptarmigan, migrate south for the winter.
 Other mammals in the region include gray squirrels, who feed on the acorns from the oak-hickory trees, fox squirrels, chipmunks, and prairie dogs.